martindale/elements/README.md

 -----------------------
 https://github.com/ElementsProject/elements/tree/alpha

-Elements Alpha is the Elements project's first experimental test chain.
+Elements Alpha is the Elements project's first experimental sidechain.
+We launched it in 2015, and have been operating it since.
+If you don't have the ability to [create your own sidechain][create-your-own], you can

+**Alpha does not have all of the features contained within Elements**, as it is running the `alpha` branch.

 Compared to Bitcoin itself, it adds the following features:
  * [Confidential Transactions][confidential-transactions]